 This unusual and attractive little bird spends the winter on the vast wetlands of South Asia, making incredible migrations across Indochina to its breeding grounds on the Russian tundra.

 For every 20 eggs laid in the wild, only three chicks survive to adulthood.
-But by using a conservation technique known as headstarting, we’ve been able to dramatically improve the odds.
-Carried out on the birds’ breeding grounds in remote arctic Russia, this involves collecting, incubating, and hatching eggs and head-rearing chicks ready for safe release once they’ve fledged.
+But by using a conservation technique known as headstarting, we’ve been able to dramatically improve the odds so that now 15 out of every 20 headstarted chicks survive.
+Carried out at the last known breeding site in remote arctic Russia, this involves collecting and hatching eggs and then hand-rearing the chicks ready for safe release once they’ve fledged.
 Working this way, we’ve managed to increase the number of fledglings that survive each year by 20%.
+And there’s no doubt this work is playing a crucial part in pulling this precious bird back from the brink of extinction.

 Where the waders go has been something of a mystery until very recently.
 Spoonies are serious migrators, travelling between south Asia and its breeding grounds in Russia.
 With little information about where the spoonie spends its time, it has been a real challenge to know where to focus conservation efforts along their flyway.

 But now tiny satellite tags, small enough to be glued to the birds’ back feathers are shedding new light on their migration route and more crucially where they stop off to rest.
-Already we have discovered new wintering and moulting sites in North Korea.
-To date, we’ve only been able to identify breeding sites for a quarter of spoonies and wintering sites for about half but we’re hoping new tagging data will help shed more light on where the missing birds are.
+Already we have discovered new wintering and moulting sites in North Korea, Borneo and Sulawesi and parts of India and the Phillippines.
+One of our most important discoveries has been Tiaozini, an important stopover and moulting site for spoonies in China.
+It has now been awarded UNESCO World Heritage Status thanks to our tagging and surveying efforts.
+To date, we’ve only been able to identify breeding sites for a quarter of spoonies and wintering sites for about half.
+But we’re hoping new tagging data will continue to shed more light on where the missing birds are, which sites we should protect and where we should focus efforts for future surveys.

 Wherever the bird is spotted on its long migration between south Asia and its breeding grounds in Russia, communities have been rallying to protect the wetland environments so crucial to the survival of both wetland wildlife and people.

-In 2008 the spoon billed sandpiper was discovered in the Gulf of Mottama in Myanmar.
+In 2008 the spoon-billed sandpiper was discovered in the Gulf of Mottama in Myanmar.
+Subsequent research has shown that this is the spoonie’s most important overwintering site.
 But overfishing in this vast wetland had forced locals into netting large birds, driving spoonie numbers down as they became an unfortunate bycatch.

 But international concern over the plight of this tiny bird sparked a chain of events and in 2017 the Gulf was awarded international protection, promising a better and more sustainable future for spoonies and the people who live there.